Table Fundamentals

 • Table: Retangular data structure.

 • Columns (vertical) correspond to variables (AKA features, or attributes) that measure and operationalize social concepts.
+We discuss variables and social concepts more in another note.

 • Rows (horizontal) correspond to records (AKA entries), which are specific values of variables for a given individual, group, etc.—whatever your unit of analysis is.